A Smarter Way to Regain Control Over Drinking

 - Want to reduce their alcohol use safely before it escalates further

-The Sinclair Method was originally researched for people who were alcohol dependent.
+This area was originally researched for people who were alcohol dependent.
 They were individuals who had lost control over their alcohol use, often drinking daily or in large quantities, and who struggled to stop or cut down despite serious personal or health consequences.

 The method allows for a more gentle introduction and fewer side effects.

-Those with a smaller body size or lower alcohol consumption may find these lower doses more manageable.
+Those with a smaller body size or lower alcohol consumption may find these initial lower doses more manageable.

 The Drink Less Method is most effective for people who still want to drink but want to regain control — it’s a tool for moderation and recovery, not necessarily total abstinence.